 "The best thing was getting to meet like-minded people.
 Many of the people who I met on the programme are still some of my closest friends at Oxford!
 It's great to know people across different colleges and to forge friendships before starting my degree.
 The programme was so useful for understanding what is expected of me on my course, how to engage in a tutorial, how to approach essay writing, how to use the library system and for getting to know the city.
 When I initially received the letter about Opportunity Oxford, I wasn't sure of the purpose of the programme, but then I saw I was being provided with an extra opportunity to get ready for my degree.
 The programme was incredibly fun, and I am so glad I got this opportunity."
 Daniel, History and Politics

-Students invited on Opportunity Oxford are made the standard offer for their course and then take part in a supportive bridging programme in the run-up to their first term at Oxford.
-The programme is designed to explore and develop high-level academic skills that will help them with their studies here.
-It also gives an insight into what life as an Oxford student will be like so, when participants arrive to start their degree course, they can feel confident and know exactly what is expected of them and what to expect from Oxford.
+Under the programme, selected Oxford offer-holders participate in an academic bridging programme which supports them in their transition from school or college to our university.
+The programme explores and develops high-level academic skills that support the success of participants in their further studies.
+Opportunity Oxford also gives an insight into what life as an Oxford student is like so, when participants arrive to start their degree course, they can feel confident and know exactly what is expected of them and what to expect from Oxford.
 We hope that the programme will be enjoyable and rewarding and will give participants a great start to their university careers.